 Next, you need to decide on which camps you want to stay in within the park, and I recommend staying within the park rather than at a lodge outside the main gates.
-This will mean more time in the action, less time trying to avoid a fine.
+This will mean more time in the action and racing around in your car.
 Google the park in question and download any decent maps that I can find online.
-If you have been before you will no doubt have maps and books already.
+If you have been before, you will no doubt have maps and books already.

 Now you need to establish where north is on the map and look at all the camps on the eastern side of the Park.
-I do this because in the morning when you head west the sun will be behind the car thus giving you the best light on any subject you encounter.
-When you return home later that afternoon, the sun will be in the west so will again be behind the car.
-This tactic will save you from driving into the low sun and make spotting and photographing a subject a little easier.
+I do this because in the morning, when you head west, the sun will be behind the car, thus giving you the best light on any subject you encounter.
+When you return home later that afternoon, the sun will be in the west, so will again be behind the car.
+This tactic will save you from driving into the low sun and make spotting and photographing a subject a lot easier.
 If you do want to silhouette an animal, you can always turn the car around.

-This site is not just for bookings but also has a wealth of other info you’ll find useful, for example, when I suffer from bush withdrawal, I scour the trip reports on the forums from other visiting members of the public.
-It is fantastic to see what others visitors have spotted in the parks, and you can view other fine amateur photographer’s work.
+This site is not just for bookings but also has a wealth of other info you’ll find useful.
+For example, when I suffer from bush withdrawal, I scour the trip reports on the forums from other visiting members of the public.
+It is fantastic to see what other visitors have spotted in the parks, and you can view other fine amateur photographers’ work.

 Getting about the parks

-I prefer cars as they have a lower vantage point and that leaves you at eye level with the majority of animals.
+I prefer cars as they have a lower vantage point, which leaves you at eye level with the majority of animals.
 It also means that if you are photographing smaller critters, you are not shooting down on them unless they are really close.
-The downside of the car and the main advantage of the 4X4 is they will be able to see over any long roadside grass, and bushes and so will spot game that may be further away from the road.
+The downside of the car and the main advantage of the 4X4 is they will be able to see over any long roadside grass and bushes, and so will spot game that may be further away from the road.